 Not more than a total of 75 percent of semester hours credit can be granted by Vol State through any combination of external sources: credit granted for service in the Armed Forces (including physical education credit and credit for courses offered through the American Council on Education or other service schools), advanced placement credit (the Advanced Placement Program and College-Level Examination Program of the College Entrance Examination Board, credit by examination, or previous training or work experience qualifying for degree credit).

 Should a student be granted the maximum total of 75 percent of semester hours credit through external sources, he/she must still complete all specific degree or certificate requirements as given in an outlined Program of Study.
 In order to receive a credential from Vol State, students must meet the 25 percent of semester hours graduation residence requirement for conferral of the credential.
 At least 25 percent of semester credit hours applied toward a degree or certificate must be completed in residence at Volunteer State Community College.

 We do not automatically award credit from international colleges.
 However, if you feel the course content is equivalent to a course taught at the same level at Vol State, you may submit an educational credential evaluation from one of the agencies provided at https://www.naces.org/members.

 Upon receipt of the educational credential evaluation, the Records Office will distribute your request to the academic division for evaluation.
 If your coursework is approved by the academic division, you will be awarded transfer for credit of the approved course(s).

 To view your transfer credit evaluation, you may refer to the steps below.

 - Click on Academic Transcript in the Student Records section

 - Click Submit

 - Click Transfer Credit

+Prior Learning Assessment (PLA) is used to describe the evaluation of college level learning that is gained outside a traditional academic environment.
 Credits are provided by not only classroom activities but also through other places in life.
 The following alternative sources of credit are outlined in this Policy.